 Aisling Keavey is a London and Dublin-based photographic artist, moving-image maker, curator and writer.

-Keavey’s current practice fuses the traditional with the contemporary and is concerned with issues of personal, collective and conflict history, the Irish Diaspora, displacement, post-colonialism, decolonisation and subversions of historical narrative, “Irishness”, collective history, issues of difference and feeling “other”.
+Keavey’s practice fuses the traditional with the contemporary and is concerned with issues of personal, collective and conflict history, the Irish Diaspora, displacement, post-colonialism, decolonisation and subversions of historical narrative, “Irishness”, collective history, issues of difference and feeling “other”.

 Keavey’s current body of research themes are manifested through investigative image-based works that aim to inform the audience.
 By using photography and celluloid film, Keavey is preoccupied with the materiality of the image, the process through which the image is made, and informing and subverting the audience’s perception of a work.
 She is concerned with creating a permanent image from an impermanent medium.
 She is influenced by media culture and theory, audience perception and reactions, archives, conflict history, the emigrant as “other”, the Irish experience and personal history.
 Her personal research practice is concerned with narratives and representations of Irish immigrant women through film and photography.
 Using moving image and photography, as well as archival images and interviews, she aims to subvert how Irish women are represented through film and photography.
 Her current project uses ethnographic interview, as well as still photography and moving image to create a representation of individual women and explore their notion of home.